 Richard Jefferies Society publications include an annual Journal, spring and autumn newsletters, and an annual report along with leaflets and books by and about the author.
-This includes the publication of Volume I of A Peculiarly English Genius: a biography of Richard Jefferies by Andrew Rossabi (a planned three-volume set).
-Volume I is an in-depth study of Jefferies' early years.
-Volume II, covering the years of struggle, will be published on 8 July 2020.
-Volume III completes the years of maturity 1876-1887.
+Andrew Rossabi (the Society's President) is writing the definitive biography of Richard Jefferies -- planned as a three volume set.
+Volume I is an in-depth study of Jefferies' early years (published 2017).
+Volume II covers the years of struggle from 1867-76 (published 8 July 2020).
+Volume III will complete the years of maturity 1876-1887 (publication date around 2022).

 Posted by Richard Jefferies Society at 7:07 am

 BENEDICT MACDONALD’S REBIRDING WINS THE RICHARD JEFFERIES SOCIETY AND WHITE HORSE BOOKSHOP LITERARY PRIZE FOR BEST NATURE BOOK PUBLISHED IN 2019.